immense/immybot-documentation/src/guide/README.md

 ## Software
 Software, in the context of ImmyBot refers to Software objects in My Software or Global Software.

+My Software - Initially empty.
+When you upload your own software to ImmyBot, it goes into My Software

+Global Software - Read-Only, managed by the ImmyBot team.

 At the bare minimum, Software requires a [Detection Method](#detection-method).
 Software can have many [Software Versions](#software-version).
 ![](../.vuepress/images/2021-02-23-08-13-18.png)

 ### Pre-Requisities
 This is a VERY powerful, and critically underrated feature in ImmyBot.
-ImmyBot resolves dependencies recursively, with built-in circular reference logic.
+ImmyBot resolves dependencies recursively, with built-in circular reference detection.

 Common uses for Pre-Requisites include
 * Ensuring a piece of software is installed before installing another